Hemenhk/locations/README.md

 - [W3C Markup Validator](https://validator.w3.org/) was used to validate custom CSS code.

 - [Favicon.io](https://favicon.io) was used to add a custom favicon.

+- [Am I Responsive](https://ui.dev/amiresponsive) was used to display the application on different screen sizes in this file.

 ## Testing